evalEmpire/y2038/README.txt

 I'm not sure what will happen for negative times.

 The maximum date is still limited by your tm struct.
-Most 32 bit systems use a signed integer tm_year which means the practical upper limit is the year 2147483647.
-In actuality things seem to go wrong around the year 4 million and I'm not sure why.
+Most 32 bit systems use a signed integer tm_year which means the practical upper limit is the year 2147483647 which is somewhere around 2**54.

+Because of the way gmtime() accounts for leap years, as the time gets larger the performance gets slower.
+This can be optimized.

 Portability